samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

    > and make it easier to maintain.
 Following this pattern will also allow you to
    > take advantage of some BodilessJS tools for extending and optimizing your design
    > system, like [Token Shadowing]() and [Static Replacement]().

+### Update your site to use new package & Element component

 1. Add your package as a dependency in `/sites/mysite/package.json`: